 How Antibiotics Work to Treat UTIs and Other Infections

-However, it is important to note that antibiotics only work against bacterial infections and are not effective against viral infections, such as the common cold or flu.
+However, antibiotics only work against bacterial infections and are not effective against viral infections, such as the common cold or flu.
 In fact, overuse and misuse of antibiotics can lead to antibiotic resistance, where bacteria become resistant to the drugs and are harder to treat in the future.

 Lifestyle Changes to Help Prevent Future UTIs and Painful Peeing After Sex

 To prevent future UTIs and painful peeing after sex, there are several lifestyle changes you can make, such as practicing good hygiene, urinating before and after sex, maintaining a healthy diet and exercise routine, and avoiding tight-fitting clothing.

 It is also important to communicate with your sexual partner about their sexual health and use barrier methods of birth control to reduce the risk of infection.